BIO – DAVID SEDARIS

 Artwork courtesy of Jeffrey Jenkins’s David Sedaris Diaries

-With sardonic wit and incisive social critiques, David Sedaris has become one of America’s pre-eminent humor writers.
-The great skill with which he slices through cultural euphemisms and political correctness proves that Sedaris is a master of satire and one of the most observant writers addressing the human condition today.
+David Sedaris is one of America’s pre-eminent humor writers.
+He is a master of satire and one of today’s most observant writers.

 —Whitney Pastorek, Entertainment Weekly